privacygmail cleanupemail security

 • Zero email data stored on MailMop servers

-• Only stores: user authentication, subscription status, action logs
+• Stores only: user authentication, subscription status, action logs

 • Email metadata cached locally in your browser (you control deletion)